 Static zero export limits can apply to both basic and negotiated connections.
-The circumstances in which SA Power Networks may offer an application for a new micro embedded generator, or alteration to an existing micro embedded generator connection, with a static zero export limit condition are outlined below.
+The circumstances in which SA Power Networks may offer an application for a new basic micro DER connection service, or alteration to an existing basic micro DER connection service, with a static zero export limit condition are outlined below.